usathyan/Couture/USER_MANUAL.md

 2. Contact your manager for clarification
 3. Resubmit with additional information if needed

-### Procurement Recording Issues
+### Procurement Request Issues

+**Problem**: Request was rejected
+**Solutions**:
+1. Read the rejection reason carefully
+2. Contact your manager for clarification
+3. Address the issues mentioned
+4. Resubmit with corrections if appropriate

+**Problem**: Waiting too long for approval **Solutions**:
+1. Check with your manager about the delay
+2. Ensure all required information was provided
+3. Follow up politely if urgent

-**Problem**: Price calculation seems wrong **Solutions**:
+**Problem**: Price calculation seems wrong after approval **Solutions**:
-1. Verify the rupee amount is correct
+1. Check if manager added additional costs
-2. Check if you entered a custom markup percentage
+2. Verify if markup was adjusted
-3. The system uses current exchange rates
+3. Review the exchange rate used
 4. Contact manager if calculation still seems incorrect

 ### General System Issues